Beyond-jQuery/book/manuscript/events.md

 Very old versions of Internet Explorer have some serious change-event deficiencies.
 Here are the two big ones that you may come across (if you haven't already):

-1. Change events in ancient browsers do _not_ bubble.
+1. Change events in old versions of IE do _not_ bubble.
-2. Checkboxes and radio buttons _may_ not trigger a change event at all in ancient browsers.
+2. Checkboxes and radio buttons _may_ not trigger a change event at all in old versions of IE.

 Keep in mind that the second issue above was _also_ reproducible when using jQuery with IE7 _and_ 8 for quite a long time.
-As far as I can tell, current versions of jQuery do properly address this issue though.
-This is yet another reminder that jQuery is not without its own bugs.
+As far as I can tell, current versions of jQuery do properly address this issue.
+But this is yet another reminder that jQuery is not without its own bugs.

-To solve the change event issue, you must attach a change handler _directly_ to _any_ form field that you'd like to monitor since event delegation is not possible.
+To solve the change event issue, you must attach a change handler _directly_ to _any_ form field that you'd like to monitor, since event delegation is not possible.
 In order to tackle the checkbox and radio buttons conundrum, you're best bet may be to attach a click handler directly to radio/checkbox fields instead of relying on the change event to occur at all.

 ### The `Event` object is also non-standard